DjKniteX/idleMirage/README.md

 Stay tuned for upcoming updates/features as well as my own personal game using idleMirage in the near future.

+Follow my blog for news/info regarding idleMirage and the games I'll be making @ https://blog.nikkix.me

 ## Features
  - Traditional turn based Combat
  - Quests